ezweave/pretty-functional/chapters/one/one.md

 This, of course, has benefits for you.
 So the focus of the first chapter won't be to delve into more esoteric operators, which you find in `ramda` and `lodash/fp` or introduce you to the most digestible _monads_ from `monet` (there is a joke about writing blog posts on monads as a rite of passage for functional programmers).
 We won't even jump into the _streaming_ concept you would get with `rxjs`.

 This will be pure and concrete demonstration of functional ideas using the humble `lodash` library.
 You can write functional code with `lodash`?
 Absolutely.

+There will be those of you who read the last statement and close this book forever.
+Life is too short for such banalities.
+Yes, there are more fully featured libraries, and for many `lodash` is unsexy and unappealing.
+I, obviously, disagree.
+It is but a tool and you will learn to use many, in your career.
+It's akin to asking if you can write Object Oriented code in Java?
+Of course you can, but... you can also write very iterative, very non OO code.
+Conversely, you can write very non-functional code using `lodash`.
+It wasn't built as a functional library, _per se_, though the `lodash/fp` library is literally just a wrapper that does what we will do with `partialRight` and such out of the box.

+`lodash` should be given _more_ credit for pushing functional programming concepts (`map` operations in particular) into common use in the JavaScript world, which ultimately led to things like `Array.map` and such being a part of the SDK.
+We will address this and, _caveat emptor_, the author does _not_ really like the built in `map` function... but we will get to that.

+On with the show!

 # Terminology